stevenheidel/qversions/README.md

 ## Special design goals

 Primary goal should be to never delete information.
-These parameters may be difficult they should never be accidentally deleted.
+These parameters may be difficult to obtain so they should never be accidentally deleted.

 Design should be as simple as possible to avoid problems with bugs or any needed maintenance.